-After the tour, David Frome commented that he will have a new respect for the acoustical design when he attends a future concert.
-Furthermore, Alan Kreger remarked about the sophisticated technology that went into the acoustical design.
+After the tour, David Frome said that he has a new respect for the acoustical design of the Center.
+Alan Kreger remarked about the sophisticated technology that went into the acoustical design.
 All of the attendees commented about Bob Schultz's depth of knowledge of Strathmore and his obvious love of the hall, where he has volunteered for the past 13 years.